National Memorial to the Jewish Martyrs of Belgium

 The National Memorial to the Jewish Martyrs of Belgium (Mémorial National aux Martyrs Juifs de Belgique; Nationaal Gedenkteken der Joodse Martelaren van België) is a Holocaust memorial in Anderlecht, a municipality of Brussels, Belgium.
 It commemorates the Jewish victims of the Holocaust in Belgium during the Second World War.

-The memorial was designed in 1964 by architect André Godart, in collaboration with architect Odon Dupire and consulting engineers Abraham Lipski and Jacques Lewin, and build between 1968–1970.
+The memorial was designed in 1964 by architect André Godart, in collaboration with architect Odon Dupire and consulting engineers Abraham Lipski and Jacques Lewin, and built between 1968–1970.
 The memorial was designated a historic monument 23 October 2003 and is open to visitors by appointment only.

 The memorial is located on the Square des Martyrs Juifs/Joodse-Martelarensquare (lit.
 'Jewish Martyrs Square'), in Cureghem.
-This area is served by Cureghem/Kuregem tram stop on line 81 of the Brussels Trams.

 History

-Early history 1956–1963
+Early history (1956–1963)

 Founded in 1956, the Union des Déportés Juifs de Belgique (lit.
 'Union of Jewish Deportees from Belgium'), launched the initiative to create a national memorial for the Jewish victims of the Second World War.
 One of its main goals was to recognise the Jewish community as a distinct victim group of the Nazi regime.
 In 1961, following a visit by the Union, then chaired by Maurice Pioro, to the Mémorial au Martyr Juif Inconnu in Paris, the idea for a Belgian national memorial took shape.
 The association initially planned to transform the Kazerne Dossin in Mechelen into a memorial, but the high purchase price made this impossible.
 The municipality of Anderlecht, on the initiative of its mayor Joseph Bracops, a survivor of Auschwitz and Ebensee, provided a parcel of land in Cureghem.
 The choice of this site reflected both the area’s historical role as a centre of Jewish immigration in the early 20th century and Bracops’s personal involvement.

-Construction and inauguration 1964–1970
+Construction and inauguration (1964–1970)

 On 13 March 1964, the organising committee of the memorial and the Royal Federation of Belgian Societies of Architects (FAB) launched a competition.
 Twenty-four projects were submitted, and the project by architects André Godart and Odon Dupire was selected.
 Their plan featured a 500 m² sacred space in the shape of a hexagon, intended for use as an open-air synagogue.
 The nearly perfect hexagonal structure references the Star of David and symbolises a broken community.
 Surrounding three-metre-high walls are clad in 108 black granite panels with the names of 23,838 Jews deported from the Dossin Barracks in Mechelen and murdered in the extermination camps.

 The first stone was laid on 28 March 1965, with an urn containing ashes from Auschwitz placed inside.
 On 18 August 1966, Marc Goldberg, secretary of the National Committee, outlined in a memorandum that the memorial should serve as a place of reflection and prayer and honour both resistance efforts and those who helped save nearly 20,000 Jews.
 The memorial was inaugurated on 19 April 1970 to mark the Warsaw Ghetto Uprising anniversary, in the presence of Prime Minister Gaston Eyskens and other dignitaries.